In this article:

 You can even use petroleum jelly to moisturize your dried-out nostrils but only in small amounts.
 If you slather copious amounts of this thick emollient in your nasal cavity, you may inhale it deep into your respiratory tract.

 The excess jelly can then trickle into your lungs, giving rise to serious complications such as an abscess.
 To prevent this, apply a minuscule amount of the petroleum jelly using a cotton swab or your finger and gently rub it in.

 - Use saline sprays: Saline formulations of nasal drops, gels, or sprays help in cleaning the nasal passages and provide additional moisture.

-One study suggests that the use of nasal spray brought relief in nasal dryness.
-(2) But the excessive use of decongestant nasal sprays can act adversely as well.
+One study revealed that the use of nasal spray brought relief in nasal dryness.
+(2) However, overusing decongestant nasal sprays can cause unwanted side effects.

 - Apply natural oils: Edible oils can be used to provide relief from a dry nose as they are safe to be used internally.
 These oils include clarified butter, coconut oil, or almond oil.

 These oils can be applied to the nasal passages using a cotton swab.
 If you are sensitive to any oil, avoid its usage.

 - Avoid medications that cause nasal dryness: There is a long list of medicines commonly associated with nasal dryness, including diuretics and medications with significant anticholinergic side effects.

 Thus, if you are prone to a dry nose, speak with your physician about your medications to avoid triggering or aggravating the condition.